Why Do Batteries Leak?

 What is the white fluff corrosion on the battery?

-Technically, that white fluffy corrosion that develops at the ends of the battery (most often the negative end) is called potassium carbonate.
+Technically, the white fluffy corrosion that develops at the ends of the battery (most often the negative end) is called potassium carbonate.

 All batteries will slowly gradually self-discharge over time.
 This will occur whether they are setting on the shelf (a much slower process) or installed in a device (which often occurs much quicker) – and dead batteries will eventually leak.

 Very high temperatures can also cause batteries to rupture and leak (e.g. in hot car during the summer).

 The “alkaline” of the battery is potassium hydroxide (it’s the alkali equivalent of acid’s hydrochloric acid), and this will leak out, forming a white “fluff” of potassium carbonate, typically on the negative end of the battery cell – because apparently the positive end is vented better.